Origin of the Ibanez guitar

-The scale is what we like the most because it is very smooth on any of the frets.
+The scale is what we like the most because it's very smooth on any of the frets.
 Likewise, capo phrases and chords are touch-sensitive.
 In addition, the bendings are easy to make, something that all beginners appreciate.

-The sound does not convince us.
+The sound didn't convince us.
 We perceive it as plastic, dry, with a very poor reverb and sustain.
-However, this does not mean that it is not an ideal option for the student.
+However, this doesn't mean that it's not an ideal option for the student.
 The HH configuration provides the possibility to learn how to use the controls.

 Then we have the five-way selector, whose first position activates the bridge mic.
 Here, we find a good gain for the student to experience his first guitar solos.
 With the second position of the selector and activating the overdrive, the student will have a sound that will allow him to explore his first heavy metal style riffs.
 In the third position you have the possibility to create the first lines with an air very close to funk.

-Overall, we have several negative things to say about the sound, because it is very artificial and nuances are almost absent.
-However, we believe that it is a good option for a beginner guitarist to perform during their first two years.
+Overall, we have several negative things to say about the sound, because it's very artificial and nuances are almost absent.
+However, we believe that it's a good option for a beginner guitarist to perform during their first two years.

 Do we think this 2019 series is an improvement?
-In wood, yes.
-But the electronics still leave something to be desired.
+In wood, yes, but the electronics still leave something to be desired.
 Nevertheless, this pack from Ibanez is a good option for beginners to have everything in one purchase.
-Neither the guitar nor the amp offer the sound we would like, but that’s what you can get from a set that has all the elements for a learner for this low price.
+Neither the guitar nor the amp offer the sound we would like, but that's what you can get from a set that has all the elements for a learner for this affordable price.
 Interested?
 Find the best price at thomann.

 Good combination of woods.
-It is the best proposal of the brand in this price range.
+It's the best model from the brand in this price range.